The ultimate holding company of the Voyage Care group is VC Healthcare Topco Limited (the Company).

 - recommending to the Board the appointment and level of remuneration of the external auditors.

-The Remuneration Committee comprises the Chair of Voyage Care Holdco Limited (who will act as Chair), the CEO, and a representative of Partners Group and, of Duke Street.
+The Remuneration Committee comprises the Chair of VC Healthcare Topco Limited (who will act as Chair), the CEO, and two representatives from Wren House Infrastructure LP.

 The purpose of the Committee is to provide oversight of terms and conditions of service of senior employees on behalf of the Board.
 Its responsibilities include:

 - making determinations on all matters concerning the emoluments of the senior managers;

 - amending, with the agreement of the senior manager, any of the terms of his/her service contract;

 - approving, if appropriate, any ex gratia payments to senior managers including compromise agreements;

 - making determinations on all matters concerning the establishment of any Employee Benefit Trust, the grant of any options pursuant to any such Trust and the allocation of any Leaver Shares and/or Additional Shares; and

 - approving, if appropriate, all proposed appointments of new senior managers.

 The Investment Committee comprises the CFO (who will act as Chair), the Commercial Director, the CEO, the COO and two representatives of Wren House Infrastructure LP.